Bloom-host/BloomDocs/docs/using_the_panel/backups/guide.md

 ---

 <div style={{display: 'none'}}>
-// Todo (notgeri): a link that allows you to add your server ID to go to it, like for the schedule ?template=backup
 // Todo (notgeri): remove old images
 // Todo (notgeri): update video
-// Todo (notgeri):
 - quick restore
-- full restore
-- mount
 </div>

 ## Introduction